YashShukla925/Audiometer/README.md

 assessments to ensure accurate diagnosis of hearing impairments and disorders.**
 * #### User-Friendly Interface:
   **The application strives to have an intuitive and userfriendly interface, making it accessible to both healthcare professionals and patients.**
-#### Efficiency:
+* #### Efficiency:
   **To streamline the audiometric testing process, saving time for both healthcare professionals and patients.**
-#### Data Security:
+* #### Data Security:
   **Ensure the privacy and security of patient data, adhering to healthcare data protection regulations.**

+**In summary, the audiometry project is a software application with a primary focus on hearing assessment, offering a range of features to aid healthcare professionals in diagnosing hearing impairments and providing patients with a reliable and accessible platform for audiometric testing.
+Its goals include accuracy, efficiency, data security, and support for research in the field of audiology**

+## REFER IMAGES